 Wood is a natural and flexible material that can be firmly and securely fixed together and easily taken apart again.
 That’s why it is such an ideal material for use as a bed frame.
 Of course, your individual comfort will also depend on the choice of mattress and bedding.
 Beds and bedroom sets are always worth investing in, seeing as we spend up to a third of our lives in bed.

-It depends on your budget, requirements, and colour schemes.
+It depends on your budget, requirements, and color schemes.
 Almost any type of wood can be used for a bed frame, including pine, but generally harder woods such as oak, maple and cherry are considered the best option.

 If bed frames are put together correctly (see this guide on how to put a bed frame together for more information) then they can last years.
 Wooden frames may need treating or repainting occasionally to keep them looking their best.